luiswirth/bsc-thesis/src/matter.typ

 particularly well-suited for capturing precise mathematical structures and expressing complex logic in a natural way.
 Below, we highlight some of the features that the author finds particularly valuable.

-- *Powerful Type System*: Rust features a strong, static type system that enables encoding invariants and constraints directly into the type system.
-This ensures contract violations are caught at compile time, significantly reducing runtime errors and proving correctness.
-Through techniques like type-level state, one can represent the state of the program using types instead of runtime variables, allowing a compile-time style of programming.

 - *Traits and Generics*: Rust's trait system facilitates powerful polymorphism, enabling code reuse and extensibility without the drawbacks of